-2. Are there any differences in evaluating general studies and Jewish studies?
+2. Are there any differences in the methods used for evaluating general studies and Jewish studies?

-C. The infrastructure of Jewish studies, its level, teaching Hebrew, and experiential education in the school
+C. The Infrastructure and Quality of Jewish Studies, Hebrew Instruction, and Experiential Education in the School

-The infrastructure of Jewish studies and its level
+The Infrastructure, Quality, and Level of Jewish Studies